Thomas Morland: First World War

+Post-war

+At the end of the war, Morland, who in January 1918 was promoted to the substantive rank of lieutenant general, took command of XIII Corps.
+In August he became colonel of the Suffolk Regiment.

-At the end of the war, Morland took command of XIII Corps, a position he held until 1920, when he was promoted and made commander-in-chief of the British Army of the Rhine.
-Two years later, he was appointed General Officer Commanding-in-Chief of Aldershot Command and promoted to full general.
+He held the command of XIII Corps until 1920, when he was promoted and made commander-in-chief of the British Army of the Rhine, in succession to General Sir William Robertson.
+Two years later, in March 1922, he was appointed General Officer Commanding-in-Chief of Aldershot Command and, after succeeding General Sir Charles Monro as aide-de-camp general to King George V in June, was promoted to full general in November.
 He retired the following year, in 1923.
+In January 1925 he was appointed colonel commandant of the 1st Battalion, KRRC.

-Morland died on 21 May 1925 and was buried in the English cemetery at Villeneuve, Montreux.
+Morland died at the age of 59 on 21 May 1925 and was buried in the English cemetery at Villeneuve, Montreux.

 Family

 In 1890, Morland married Mabel St. John, with whom he had two daughters.

 In popular culture

 Morland was portrayed by Eric Carte in the 2006 BBC docudrama The Somme - From Defeat to Victory.